Genomon-Project/paplot-doc/data_signature.rst

 1. Input data format
 ==========================

-To generate Mutation Signature Report using paplot, json format input data is necessary.
+To generate Mutation Signature Report using paplot, json format input data is required.
 The example (`example/signature_stack/data2.json`) is as follows:

 .. code-block:: python